-where $\Theta$ is the Heaviside step function, which we refer to as the \emph{linear memory capacity} of the dynamical system.
-This quantity captures the time delay at which the history of the input is reconstructed with an error less than $\epsilon$.
-This definition can be generalized to quantify the total \emph{nonlinear memory capacity} as
+where $\Theta$ is the Heaviside step function.
+We refer to $\tau_\epsilon$ as the \emph{total linear memory} of the reservoir.
+This quantity captures the time delay up to which the history of the input is reconstructed with an error less than $\epsilon$.
+This definition can be generalized to quantify the \emph{total $n^{\text{th}}$-order nonlinear memory} as

-In \cite{white2004short}, a discrete time linear reservoir is presented with a $\tau_{0.5}$-memory length that scales extensively with the system size.
-This is translated to continuous time in \cite{hermans2010memory} using a different measure of total capacity.
-In this work we present an electronic implementation of the linear reservoirs discussed in those papers, alongside an implementation which includes nonlinear components.
-We then generalize this approach by designing an electronic reservoir which displays extensive scaling in its quadratic-memory capacity $\tau^{(2)}_\epsilon$.
+Previous studies have demonstrated linear reservoirs with extensive total memory, \emph{i.e.} $\tau_\epsilon \propto N$ for a reservoir with $N$ elements~\cite{white2004short,hermans2010memory}.
+In this work we present an electronic implementation of the linear reservoirs discussed in those papers.
+We then generalize this approach by designing an electronic reservoir which displays extensive scaling in its total quadratic-memory, $\tau^{(2)}_\epsilon \propto N$.